Michigan TBI lawyer says ERs and doctors frequently miss head injuries, lists signs so you can protect yourself

 * Depression; and

-Concussions, or closed-head injuries, on the other hand, are a little more clear-cut.
+Closed head injuries or a concussion after a car accident, on the other hand, are a little more clear-cut.

 Symptoms of a Concussion